Assets/Resources

 path

-This is normally used for resources that live outside the projects directory structure but can also specifiy a file/directory that lives within the project but outside the 'resource' folder.
+This is normally used for resources that live outside the projects directory structure but can also specify a file/directory that lives within the project but outside the 'resource' folder.

 The path can be a file or a directory.